GafferHQ/gaffer/doc/source/GettingStarted/TutorialAssemblingTheGafferBot/index.md

 Begin by creating another shader:

-1. Create another Disney Surface shader and Closure2Surface nodes.
+1. Create another pair of Disney Surface shader and Closure2Surface nodes.

 2. Connect the outColor plug of the Disney Shader node to the input plug of the Closure2Surface node.